Dzx1025/dotfiles/README.md

 ### Zsh

-To use powerlevel10k theme, I set my terminal font as the Meslo Nerd Font Mono.
+To use powerlevel10k theme, I set my terminal font as the MesloLGS Nerd Font.

 ```bash
 stow zsh